 - 3.1 The Council may lend money to its subsidiary companies and joint ventures, suppliers, local businesses and charities, other local service providers, local residents and its employees to support local public services and stimulate economic generation and growth. - 3.2 These loans are generally provided on a commercial basis and are funded by borrowing.
 Loan repayments of principal are treated as a capital receipt and are available to offset against the Capital Financing Requirement (CFR).
 As a result there is no need to set aside a Minimum Revenue Provision (MRP) to repay individual borrowing. - 3.3 The Council assesses the risk of loss before entering into, and whilst holding, service loans and undertakes further work where necessary to assess: - who the loan is to be made to with appropriate enquiries to fully understand the entity where the entity is not already known/associated with the Council - the revenue stream associated with the loan to be made - that the loans will be secured against capital assets where possible, ensuring the Council receives the asset in the event of non-repayment - credit ratings are not routinely used for known associated entities, but would be used for supplier loans - 3.4 Many of the most significant loans are made to subsidiary undertakings, and appropriate due diligence is undertaken.
 Where loans are made to external parties, these are subject to a thorough due diligence process using a range of internal and external advisors with appropriate expertise and experience to ensure appropriate risks are considered and highlighted prior to a report appraising the application being submitted to the Loans Panel. - 3.5 The main risk when making loans is that the borrower will be unable to repay the principal lent and/or the interest due.
-To mitigate this risk, loans are generally fully secured against assets and only in specific and special cases would the Council consider making loans that exceed 70% loan-to-value of assets.

-3.6.
-The following table sets out the loan facilities available (exceeding £2m) as at 31 December 2023:-
+To mitigate this risk, loans are generally fully secured against assets and only in specific and special cases would the Council consider making loans that exceed 70% loan-to-value of assets. - 3.6.
+The following table sets out the loan facilities available (exceeding £2m) as at 31 December 2022:

 ORGANISATION TOTAL LOAN FACILITY (£m)

 Blackpool Housing Company 41.1

-Blackpool Transport Services 46.2
+Blackpool Transport Services 45.5

 Ocean Boulevard III 12.0

 Blackpool Teaching Hospitals 9.2

 Coolsilk 9.2

-Create Developments (Blackpool) Ltd 7.8
+Create Developments (Blackpool) Ltd 7.5

-Create Developments (Bispham) Ltd 5.5

-Blackpool Entertainment Company 9.4
+Blackpool Entertainment Company 7.7

 Blackpool Pleasure Beach 5.6

 Blackpool Airport Operations 3.7

-TOTAL 149.7
+TOTAL 141.5

 - 3.7 These facilities are the upper limits on the outstanding loans to each borrower approved by the Council.
 Any additional loan would have to be subject to further consideration by the Council. - 3.8 Loans when issued are expected to be repaid in full with interest.
 The loans are continuously monitored and if at any time during the monitoring there any indications that the loan is not are expected to be repaid in full, the Officer Due Diligence Group will report this to Loans Panel.
 The Panel will implement the credit control arrangements it has in place to prevent and recover overdue sums, as appropriate.
-The after effects of the Covid pandemic and current economic uncertainties as a result of inflationary pressures are likely to continue to have an impact on businesses in 2024/25 and their ability to repay loans drawn down.
-It is however hoped that interest rates may fall in 2024/25 and that this risk will be mitigated.
+The after effects of the covid pandemic and current economic uncertainties as a result of inflationary pressures are likely to continue to have an impact on businesses in 2023/24 and their ability to repay loans drawn down.
 Any recovery action plans will be monitored and reported to the Business Loans Fund Panel on a monthly basis.